 Polymarket summary

-The concept is simple.
-Users buy Yes or No shares priced between $0.01 and $0.99 on real-world events.
-Winning shares pay out $1 each.
-Markets span sports, politics, crypto, finance, culture, and more.
+At Polymarket, users buy 'Yes' or 'No' contracts priced between $0.01 and $0.99 on real-world events.
+Winning shares pay out $1 each, while losing shares settle at $0.
+Markets span across sports, politics, crypto, finance, culture, and more.

-To get started on the platform, new users can input Polymarket promo code SBR to earn $20 in bonuses after depositing $20.
-This will also allow users to skip the US waitlist.
+To get started on the platform, new users can enter the Polymarket promo code SBR to earn $50 in bonuses.
+A minimum deposit of $20 is required.

-Globally, Polymarket offers the full range of categories with trades settled in USDC on the Polygon blockchain.
-Polymarket US is still in its early stages and currently covers sports only.
-All trades happen in US dollars, with deposits available through ACH, wire transfer, debit card, and Apple Pay.
+Polymarket offers the full range of categories with trades settled in USDC on the Polygon blockchain.
+In the US, deposits are available through crypto, ACH, wire transfer, debit card, and Apple Pay.
 There is also a native app on both iOS and Android.

 | 📱 Mobile access | iOS app, Android app, mobile browser |